aciucaru/real-time-chat-react/README.md

-# crud-test-without-auth branch
+# crud-test-witho-auth branch
-This branch was created in order to test the basic CRUD functionality, without using authentication.
+This branch was created in order to test the basic CRUD functionality, with authentication.
 It also contains CORS settings so that both backend and frontend can be used from localhost, for testing purposes.

 # React + TypeScript + Vite